MarxMad/Sub0Polk/README.md

 ## 🙏 Acknowledgments

-- [Polkadot](https://polkadot.network) - For the amazing blockchain ecosystem
+- [Polkadot](https://polkadot.network) - For the amazing blockchain ecosystem and Paseo testnet
-- [Arkiv Network](https://arkiv.network) - For queryable blockchain data infrastructure
+- [Arkiv Network](https://arkiv.network) - For queryable blockchain data infrastructure and Mendoza testnet
 - [Hyperbridge](https://hyperbridge.network) - For secure cross-chain communication
-- [sub0 HACK](https://luma.com/sub0hack) - For hosting the hackathon
+- [sub0 HACK](https://luma.com/sub0hack) - For hosting the hackathon in Buenos Aires
+- [ink!](https://use.ink) - For the excellent Rust smart contract framework
-- ProofGig - For inspiration on the pay-to-unlock model
+- [Base](https://base.org) - For the L2 infrastructure and development tools

 ---